 - Elena Baglioni 2021, The making of cheap labour across production and reproduction.
-Control and resistance in the Senegalese horticultural value chain, Work, Employment and Society, forthcoming.
+Control and resistance in the Senegalese horticultural value chain, Work, Employment and Society, early view.

 - Elena Baglioni, Liam Campling and Gerard Hanlon 2021, Beyond rentiership: Standardisation, intangibles and value capture in global production, Environment and Planning A, early view.